bluemelodia/ShellDivision/README.md

 Environment
 There are three zones in the beginning: grasslands, desert, beach, and ocean The terrain will stay the same, but certain areas may become inhabitable due to random events

+Time Periods
+These will just give you a good idea of how close you are to the end of the game, but besides the extinction events there will be no guarantee of scientific accuracy
+Upper Jurassic
+Lower Cretaceous
+Upper Cretaceous - guaranteed massive extinction event (bye bye dinosaurs) Paleocene
+Eocene
+Oligocene
+Miocene
+Pliocene
+Pleistocene
+Holocene - guaranteed massive extinction event (humans)

 Events
 1) Mass exinction, which will trigger randomly, but at most once every three eras - a high percentage of organisms on the board wiped out